davidlee807/linear_clobber/README.md

-A python program to verify the proof.
+A python program to verify the proof of the alternating linear clobber conjecture.